-Native to Arizona, Christopher Lengyel Is an Army Veteran with a B.S. in Professional Counseling.
-Christopher is currently continuing his education with a Masters Degree in Business Administration.
-While not advocating for trauma survivors Christopher spends time with his family and enjoys being the worship leader at the church he attends.
+Native to Arizona, Christopher Lengyel Is an Army Veteran with a B.S. in Professional Counseling and Masters Degree in Business Administration.
+While not advocating for trauma survivors Christopher spends time with his family and enjoys staying active with music, outdoor activities and volunteer work.

 Senior Business Advisor

 Tray Goodman is an accomplished videographer, author and director.
 Tray has helped many individuals find a path to success from his first book “Crushing Your Box”.
 Currently Tray works in collaboration with many different business and has had a strong influence in the growth of Help Me PTSD.

 Digital Security Specialist